 1. Morel mushrooms are rich in nutrients

-It contains a high amount of nutrients mainly polysaccharides as the active compounds.
-Sugar, amino acid, fatty and organic acid and mineral profile and phenolic compounds tocopherols, ascorbic acid and vitamin D are other important nutrients.
-Highest amount of nutrients is present in the outer part of the mushroom that is, the cap peel (4).
+The main reason for morel mushroom benefits is due to a high amount of nutrients mainly polysaccharides as the active compounds.
+Sugar, amino acid, fatty, and organic acid and mineral profile and phenolic compounds tocopherols, ascorbic acid, and vitamin D are other important nutrients.
+The highest amount of nutrients is present in the outer part of the mushroom that is, the cap peel (4).